 LINKS

-The Integrity Health Index (IHI) Dashboard was developed in 2021, serves as a systematic tool for information gathering to assess and ascertain TNB’s standings on integrity issues.
-The enhanced version aims to broaden the scope of the IHI to include additional TNB stakeholders.
+The Integrity Health Index (IHI) Dashboard was developed in 2021, serves as a systematic tool for information gathering to assess and ascertain TNB’s standings on integrity practices.

-In FY2023, we conducted an internal survey to evaluate TNB’s integrity practices, which received a high level of participation from 25,680 staff members.
+In FY2024, we conducted an internal survey to evaluate TNB’s integrity practices, which received a high level of participation from 28,451 staff.

-The results of the survey were impressive, with TNB achieving a score of 87.16% indicating that the organization is committed to maintaining the highest ethical standards in its operations.
-The score reflects the effectiveness of TNB's policies and practices in promoting ethical behaviour and ensuring compliance with regulations and standards.
+The results of the survey were impressive, with TNB achieving a score of 91.89% indicating that the organization is committed to maintaining the highest ethical standards in its operations.